Tag: interconnected smoke alarm

 QLD Smoke Alarm Laws For Rental Properties

-In addition to the above, rental property managers and landlords are required by QLD law (QLD Fire and Emergency Services Act 1990) to test and clean interconnected smoke detectors and replace any flat or nearly flat batteries within 30 days before the start of a tenancy.
+In addition to the above, rental property managers and landlords are required by QLD law (QLD Fire and Emergency Services Act 1990) to test and clean interconnected smoke alarms and replace any flat or nearly flat batteries within 30 days before the start of a tenancy.
 This also includes a renewal tenancy.
 The tenant must also test and clean each smoke alarm in the dwelling at least once every 12 months.
 If the tenant is aware a smoke alarm in the dwelling has failed, the tenant must advise the lessor as soon as possible.

 Postscript Update – April 2024

-The landlord was charged and fined under the QLD Fire and Emergency Services Act 1990 after she admitted failing to install compliant photoelectric smoke alarms in the rental property.
+The landlord was charged and fined under the QLD Fire and Emergency Services Act 1990 after she admitted failing to install compliant photoelectric interconnected smoke alarms in the rental property.

 The interstate landlord claimed to be unaware of the changes to QLD’s smoke alarm legislation.